IntersectMBO/cardano-node/README.md

 See the [Byron specification](https://hydra.iohk.io/job/Cardano/cardano-ledger-specs/byronLedgerSpec/latest/download-by-type/doc-pdf/ledger-spec) for more details on update proposals.

+### Update proposal submission

-You can submit your proposal using the `byron submit-update-proposal` command.
+You can submit your proposal using the `submit-byron-update-proposal` command.

 Example:
 ```